Back to all articles

 The 365-day grace period

-Under a voluntary agreement among the three major credit bureaus (Equifax, Experian, and TransUnion), most medical debt is not reported to your credit file until at least 365 days after the original due date.
+Under a voluntary agreement among the three major credit bureaus, Equifax, Experian, and TransUnion, most medical debt is not reported to your credit file until at least 365 days after the original due date.
 This gives you a full year to resolve the debt through negotiation, charity care, payment plans, or insurance appeals before it can damage your credit score.

 During those 365 days the debt can still be sent to collections and you may receive calls or letters, but it will not show up on your credit report.
-This period is sometimes called the “medical debt grace period.”
+This period is sometimes called the medical debt grace period.

 What changes after 365 days

-• It is treated like any other collection account and can lower your credit score, making it harder to get loans, rent an apartment, or qualify for certain jobs.
+Once the 365-day window ends, unpaid medical debt of $500 or more may appear on your credit report, and it can remain there for up to seven years from the original due date.
+At that point it is treated like any other collection account and can lower your credit score, making it harder to get loans, rent an apartment, or qualify for certain jobs.

 Debt under $500 generally never appears on credit reports, even after the grace period.
-Paid medical collections are removed immediately once the credit bureaus receive notice that the debt has been paid.
+Paid medical collections are removed once the credit bureaus receive notice that the debt has been paid.

-Important protections that still apply after 365 days
+Protections that still apply after 365 days

 What to do during the first 365 days